The California Stonemaster and Five Ten founder changed the way we all climb

 He was the best alpinist of his generation, a quiet, unassuming Canadian known for bold ascents of some of the world’s most iconic peaks.
-Four months ago, at the age of 25, he traveled to Alaska to join climber Ryan Johnson for a first ascent outside Juneau.
+At the age of 25, he traveled to Alaska to join climber Ryan Johnson for a first ascent outside Juneau.
 They never came back, and a frantic nine-day search left more questions than answers.

 The world’s first four-minute miler has died, but his approach to the sport should live on

 Generations of mountaineers stopped at the small home in Pangboche for an audience with the humble, loving Buddhist

 Tilin was a longtime Outside contributor and the author of The Doper Next Door

 The activist, singer, and writer died at her home in Arizona